grajnikanth/portfolio_project/README.md

-# portfolio_project
-Udacity Front End Web Developer - Project 1

-Development of Project Portfolio Website
+# Portfolio Website Project

-Project - Build a Portfolio Website Matching the Portfolio Rubric Provided by Udacity.
+This project is part of the Udacity Front End Web Developement Nanodegree.
+For this project, I built a portfolio of projects website.
+A mockup of the website design was provided as a PDF-file, and I replicated that design in HTML and CSS.
+The website was developed to be responsive that will display images, descriptions and links to each of the portfolio projects.

+## General Information

 index.html file contains all the html related to the project